 Things to Avoid While Purchasing a New Home

-What's more fun than getting a bunch of new furnishings to go in your future home?
-Not much.
-But buying big ticket items before closing could be trouble.
+What's more fun than buying a bunch of new stuff to go in your future home?
+Nothing.
+But making big ticket purchases before your loan closes can be a mistake.
 There are still a few major hurdles to jump before the house is realy yours.
-Here are some actions to stay clear of before closing to be sure the transaction goes well.
+Below you'll find a list of actions to avoid during this crucial time of your home purchase.

-Don't get a new career.
-Your recent work history should show stability.
-Getting a new career before you start the application process for a loan may not affect your approval at all.
-However, if you switch careers before you qualify, your process could fail or be bogged down.
+Don't look for a new career.
+Lending Institutions look for a consistent work history on your application.
+Getting a new career before you start the application process for a loan may not jeopardize your approval at all.
+However, switching jobs during your approval process may affect whether or not you are approved.

 Don't change banks or move cash around in your accounts.
 Bank statements from recent months for accounts in your name (savings, checking, money market, and other accounts) will probably be reviewed as the lender makes decisions regarding your application.
 To detect fraud, lenders want to see clear documentation of how you earn your living and where any additional money comes from.
 No matter the reason, switching banks or moving money from one account to another could raise a red flag with the lender and slow down your application process.